zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 $$ \tag{55} -\mathrm{log} \big( 1 - P(t_1 | \lbrace \bm{x}, \bm{v} \rbrace) O(\bm{x}, \bm{v}, t\_{max}) \big) = \tau(\bm{x}, \bm{v}, t_1) = \tau_1. $$

 Basically, we must determine the (approximate) distance \\(t_1\\) to the first sample along the ray given the corresponding optical depth \\(\tau_1\\).
-To solve this equation, we substitute the analytic rectangular approximation of optical depth (Equation 29), which is valid for short distances.
+To solve this equation, we substitute the analytic rectangular function of optical depth (Equation 29), which is a valid approximation for short distances.
 Total opacity along the entire ray can be computed accurately using our numerical approximation (Equation 43).

 The second sample forms the next edge of the polygon (\\(\tau_2\\) is given):